cosmic-glitch/better-dictation-for-mac/README.md

 # Better Dictation for Mac

-A replacement for macOS's built-in dictation feature that provides more accurate transcription using Whisper.cpp.
+A replacement for macOS's built-in dictation feature that provides more accurate transcription using OpenAI's Whisper speech-to-text model.
+This is the same model that is used by OpenAI to transcribe voice inputs in the ChatGPT app.

 ## Prerequisites